-MIT strives to offer stipends that enable students to live and pursue their education in Cambridge and the Greater Boston area.
+MIT strives to offer salaries and stipends that enable students to live and pursue their education in Cambridge and the Greater Boston area.

 Please note these rates can only serve as a guideline to what a department may offer when providing a funding package.
 Departments have the freedom to set higher rates that are in line with their funding policies for MIT appointments and external fellowships.
 Additionally, we offer also grants for graduate students with dependent children and other sources of support.